bendqh1/drupal/language/show_webpage_by_its_language.md

+Language detection is a dangerous tool as it may cause the creation of a new sub-alias for each alias, doubling the webpage detections by search engines.
+I suggest to avoid it if it's not necessary.

 ## Question

 ### Drupal 11 website in Hebrew (RTL) with Olivero as the main theme and no contribution moduloes and no code customizations.